Polycystic Kidney Disease

 Why Choose Us?

 As part of the only academic medical center in San Diego County, our doctors are involved in providing state-of-the-art clinical care and collaborating with researchers to develop new therapies for kidney disease.

 We are also designated as a Center of Excellence by the PKD Foundation.
 This honor means you'll receive the highest level of comprehensive, patient-focused care from a team of experts in various specialties.

 Polycystic kidney disease is a type of chronic kidney disease that causes fluid-filled cysts to grow in your kidneys, enlarging and damaging them over time.
 PKD can also affect other organs and cause serious health issues, such as cysts in the liver, blood vessel problems, hypertension (high blood pressure) and kidney failure.

-As it is an inherited condition, polycystic kidney disease is not preventable, but it is possible to slow disease progression through medical management and lifestyle change.
-Autosomal dominant polycystic kidney disease — also known as ADPKD — is the most common type of PKD, accounting for 90 percent of all cases.
+An inherited condition, polycystic kidney disease is not preventable, but it is possible to slow disease progression through medical care and changes in lifestyle.
+Autosomal dominant polycystic kidney disease — also known as ADPKD — is the most common type of PKD, accounting for 90% of all cases.

 It's possible to have PKD for years without you realizing it until the development of symptoms, typically between ages 30 and 40.
 The symptoms can include:

 - Chronic headaches